In the last 6 months, I’ve experimented with a simple strategy that has improved my work and my health.

 Most of the time, I try to be a practitioner of my ideas and not just someone who shares their opinion, so allow me to explain this strategy by using two real examples from my own life.

 Example 1: Writing

-As you know, I publish a new article every Monday and Thursday.
-Since my first article on November 12, 2012, I’ve never missed a scheduled date.
-Sometimes the article is shorter than expected, sometimes it’s not as compelling as I had hoped, and sometimes it’s not as useful as it could be … but it gets out to the world and into your inbox.
+As regular readers know, I published a new article every Monday and Thursday for the first three years.
+Sometimes the article was shorter than expected, sometimes it wasn't as compelling as I had hoped, and sometimes it wasn't as useful as it could be … but it got out the door no matter what.